sebastiannicolajsen/dblp-fetcher/README.md

---save [filename] (saves the fetched articles in json format for further treatment / reload) --file [filename] (utilises a specific file instead of fetching anew) --wrapper [url] (wraps the url when using [O]pen, can be utilised for google searches)
+--save [filename] (saves the fetched articles in json format for further treatment / reload) --file [filename] (utilises a specific file instead of fetching anew) --wrapper [url] (wraps the url when using [O]pen, can be utilised for google searches) --only-label (removes all inserts which do not have a label on them)
 ```

 #### Filters